dotswg/dots-architecture/draft-mortensen-dots-architecture.md

-While DOTS is able to request mitigation with just the signal channel, the addition of the DOTS data channel provides for additional and more efficient capabilities.
+While DOTS is able to request mitigation with just the signal channel, the addition of the DOTS data channel provides for additional and more efficient capabilities; both channels are required in the DOTS architecture.
 The primary purpose of the data channel is to support DOTS related configuration and policy information exchange between the DOTS client and the DOTS server.
 Examples of such information include

 * Defining names or aliases for attack targets (resources).
 Those names can be used in subsequent signal channel exchanges to more efficiently refer to the